April 1, 2017

 Setup is incredibly simple.
 Simply add a section to your

-to tell git which tool you would like to launch when you
+~.gitconfig to tell git which tool you would like to launch when you

-run git difftool
+run git difftool.

-will open each file separately.
+By default git difftool will open each file separately.
 This can be

-, which will perform a directory diff.
+incredibly irritating.
+As of version 1.7.11 there is an option, --dir-diff, which will perform a directory diff.
 If your tool supports it you’ll have a very convenient way to view differences without being forced to review each file.

 [diff]